JillAshey/SedimentStress/Bioinf/RNASeq_pipeline_FL.md

 Adapter content looks kinda weird...maybe because Francois may have already trimmed some of the samples?
 But not sure about that yet

 ### 6) Align reads with STAR

+Before running STAR, I added the identifier 'transcript_id=' to the last column of the gff file in R. STAR needs this identifier to run and most of the gffs I used don't have it.
+Code to edit gff files herexxxxxxx

 #### O. fav